datalad/datalad/docs/source/design/user_messaging.rst

 to the user in a user-interface-specific manner, e.g. via a console, dialog, or an iPython interface.
 Internally, all DataLad results processed by the result renderer are passed through the UI module.

-Therefore: unless the criteria for logging apply, developers should let explicit user communication happen through the UI module as it provides the flexibility to adjust to the present UI.
+Therefore: unless the criteria for logging apply, and unless the message to be delivered to the user is specified via the ``message`` key of a result record, developers should let explicit user communication happen through the UI module as it provides the flexibility to adjust to the present UI.
 Specifically, :py:func:`datalad.ui.message` allows passing a simple message via the UI module.